arishma108/PythonProgramming/space exploration/READ.md

 This repository will highlight scientific discovery and data that NASA uses throughout their space exploration.
 From how to leave our atmosphere safely to which rocks astronauts collect when walking on the Moon, data plays a role every step of the way.
 Explore and understand the massive amounts of data that's collected and analyzed can be made easier with the right technology.

--- tools : Visual Studio Code
+- Tools : Visual Studio Code
--- programming languages : Python
+- Programming language : Python